 Chris is a Director of Adelaide Airport and a former Director of Perth Airport, and was inaugural Chairman of Airports Coordination Australia Ltd.

-As a full director of Brisbane Airport, he is also an alternate director for Mr John Ward.
-Chris is a member of Finance, Audit and Risk Management ('FARM') Committee, HRR Committee, APARC and NPR Project Committee.
+As a full director of Brisbane Airport, he is also an alternate director for John Ward.
+Chris is a member of the FARM and Human Resources & Remuneration (‘HRR’) Committees.

 Ms Matina Papathanasiou BCom, LLB

 Matina co-founded QIC Global Infrastructure in January 2006.
 She has a senior leadership role in the team and together with Ross has had oversight on all of the team’s investments.
 As well as having overall responsibility for portfolio construction for QIC’s infrastructure clients, she plays a key role in client relationships and in managing our clients’ investment in the airports sector.
 She is a member of the team’s Clients, Asset and Investments Committee and part of the Operating Committee.

 Matina has over 25 years funds management and investment banking experience including 12 years as an equity investor in the infrastructure sector.
 Prior to joining QIC, Matina was employed by AMP Capital Investors in their unlisted infrastructure team.
 In this capacity, she served as the Head of Strategy and as a member of their credit investment committee.
 She also led a number of infrastructure transactions for AMP and was responsible for product development.